lpsmlgeobr/Landslide_segmentation_with_unet/README.md

 ### Dependencies

-The dependecies.txt file contains all the libraries used in the preprocessing step.
+The requirements.txt file contains all the libraries used in the preprocessing step.
 To install, follow the steps below:

 1. cd to the directory where requirements.txt is located.
 2. activate your virtualenv.